 This course can be taken on its own or as part of the Master in International Health (MIH) programme (https://www.kit.nl/health/training/master-international-health/).

 This module is an online learning course.
-The facilitation of the learning experience is conducted exclusively via a Moodle based virtual learning environment (virtualgrounds.kit.nl), which will contain all learning materials.
-Interaction between learners and the lecturer will be through e-communication (using the KIT Virtual Grounds and other tools such as Skype).
+The facilitation of the learning experience is conducted through online platforms and tools such as Zoom and a Moodle based virtual learning environment (virtualgrounds.kit.nl), which will contain all learning materials.
+Interaction between learners and the lecturer will be through e-communication.

 The main learning methods employed are: